jpoehls/old-zduck-web/_posts/aspnet/2007-05-15-viewstate-and-dropdownlists.markdown

   that are set from the client are received by the server via the Request.Form or Request.QueryString.
 Since these are POST-backs, we're interested in Request.Form.
-  Now we just need to know that ASP.NET uses the control's UniqueID property to name the control on the client, this means that Request.Form[myDropDownCtrl.UniqueID] will give me the value of that drop-down list as it was sent from the client.
-This is the exact same as myDropDownCtrl.SelectedValue.
+  Now we just need to know that ASP.NET uses the control's UniqueID property to name the control on the client, this means that `Request.Form[myDropDownCtrl.UniqueID]` will give me the value of that drop-down list as it was sent from the client.
+This is the exact same as `myDropDownCtrl.SelectedValue`.
 Bingo!
 - There are ways to get the SelectedIndexChanged event to fire again but I found an easier work-around for my needs.
 This also covers #3...